 Impermissible Personal Data : The Bedrock Governance Framework prohibits writing of Impermissible

 Personal Data to the Bedrock Business Utility.
-If Transaction Endorser becomes aware that a Transaction Author writes Impermissible Personal Data to the Bedrock Business Utility, Transaction Endorser will not digitally sign such Impermissible Personal Data and will promptly notify the Bedrock Consortium in writing.
+If Transaction Endorser becomes aware that a Transaction Author writes Impermissible Personal Data to the Bedrock Business Utility, Transaction Endorser will not digitally sign such Impermissible Personal Data and will promptly notify the LFGN in writing.

 Categories of Data Subjects: Signed Data may belong to any of the following categories of data subjects: